Foreign relations of Somaliland

 Foreign relations of the Republic of Somaliland are the responsibility of the Ministry of Foreign Affairs of the Republic of Somaliland.
-The region's self-declaration of independence (from Somalia on 18 May 1991, after the start of ongoing Somali Civil War) remains unrecognised by the international community.
+The region's self-declaration of independence (from Somalia on 18 May 1991, after the start of the ongoing Somali Civil War) remains unrecognised by the international community.

 Due to its status, the Republic of Somaliland currently has official contacts with only a few nations, such as Ethiopia, which has signed a strategic and infrastructure agreement, and the United Arab Emirates (UAE), which has signed a concession agreement to manage the Port of Berbera.
-Somaliland has established de facto embassies with nations such as the United States, as well as the Republic of China, also known as Taiwan.
+Somaliland has established de facto embassies with nations such as the United States, as well as Taiwan.
 International recognition as a sovereign state remains at the forefront of the government's current foreign policy.
 Other key priorities include encouraging international aid and foreign direct investment.

 Most multilateral organisations and countries in the international community support the territorial integrity (i.e. territorial unity) of Somalia and its central government, the Federal Government of Somalia during the ongoing civil war and oppose Somaliland's secession.

 International relations

-Somaliland has political contacts with neighbouring Ethiopia and Djibouti, as well as with Belgium, France, Ghana, Russia, South Africa, Sweden, the United Kingdom, and the United States.
+Somaliland has political contacts with neighbouring Ethiopia and Djibouti, as well as with Belgium, Canada, France, Ghana, Kenya, Norway, Russia, South Africa, South Sudan, Sweden, the United Kingdom, the United States, and Yemen.

 In 2007, a delegation led by President Kahin was present at the Commonwealth Heads of Government Meeting in Kampala, Uganda.
-Although Somaliland has applied to join the Commonwealth under observer status, its application is still pending.
+Somaliland has applied to join the Commonwealth under observer status, but its application remains pending.